How to Freeze Your On-Premises Hadoop Version & Migrate When YOU Are Ready

 (Read about the latest version of Acceldata Pulse 2.1 and its new features, including Hadoop ones.)

-True Digital, a leading Southeast Asian telecoms provider.
+True Corporation, a leading Southeast Asian telecoms provider.
 With Acceldata, True Digital solved pervasive system performance and scalability issues in its 35 PB HDP-based data lake.
 By optimizing storage costs by 25 percent, True Digital saved $2 million a year in unneeded software licenses, freed up system capacity to save another $1 million, and eliminated all unplanned outages and Sev 1 issues.

 “Acceldata’s tools fixed our analytics pipeline issues, improved visibility into our data systems and recommended ways to scale and optimize our systems to meet future requirements,” according to Wanlapa Linlawan, True Digital’s Analytics Head.